OpenDDS/OpenDDS/docs/devguide/introduction.rst

    In each OpenDDS process, up to 120 domain participants are supported in each domain.

 #.
 Topic names and type identifiers are limited to 256 characters.

-#.
-The :ref:`multicast-transport` does not work with RTPS Discovery due to the way GUIDs are assigned (a warning will be issued if this is attempted).

 .. seealso::